scottstamp/vaxverify/README.md

 These QR codes are digitally signed by their issuing party (typically a local government or health authority).

 The majority of Canadian provinces using a QR proof system currently adopt the Smart Health Cards protocol (https://smarthealth.cards), a standard using JSON Web Tokens to securely encode health information.
 Information currently included by Canadian provinces includes: Full name, date of birth, vaccine history (COVID-19 related only) such as date, vaccine type and location received.
 Proofs may also store medical exemption information for people with exempted medical conditions.
 More information regarding exemptions is currently unknown.

+In addition to SHC, support has also recently been added for EU Green Pass proofs.
+This feature is currently in beta and may not work as expected.
+Please file an Issue if you experience any problems with EU Green Pass.

 ### 🇨🇦 Supported Provinces and Territories